SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Acknowledgements

 This research used awards of computer time provided by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.

 We acknowledge EuroHPC JU for awarding this project access to LUMI-G at CSC Finland and the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC).
+We thank EuroHPC JU for their support within the extraordinary support program (ESP).

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Proj.
 No. 315477589-TRR 211 and the European Union under Grant Agreement No. H2020-MSCAITN-2018-813942.
 This work was partly performed in the framework of the PUNCH4NFDI consortium supported by the Deutsche\\ Forschungsgemeinschaft (DFG, German Research Foundation) – project number 460248186 (PUNCH4NFDI).